zhaokg/Rbeast/README.md

 Zhao, K., Wulder, M. A., Hu, T., Bright, R., Wu, Q., Qin, H., Li, Y., Toman, E., Mallick B., Zhang, X., & Brown, M. (2019).
 [Detecting change-point, trend, and seasonality in satellite time series data to track abrupt changes and nonlinear dynamics: A Bayesian ensemble algorithm.](http://authors.elsevier.com/c/1ZTiS7qzSnIRT) Remote Sensing of Environment, 232, 111181.

->**BEAST** was impemented in the mixed use of C and Fortran, and the source code is under "Source" folder.
+>**BEAST** was impemented in C and Fortran.
+Check the "Source" folder for the source code.
 To run BEAST, R and Matlab interfaces are provided and can be found under the "R" and "Matlab" folders, respectively.
 Follow the instructions below to install and test BEAST in R or Matlab.

 ----
 ## R